Sunday, 11 May 2025

-Coordinatrice: Sister Teresa Molloy
+Sister Teresa Molloy

-The Rosminian Sisters in England
+The Rosminian Sister in England

 It was in 1843 that two Italian nuns, Sister M. Francesca Parea and Sister Maria Anastasia Samonini, pioneered them and arrived in Loughborough, a town in the English Midlands.